Changing men? An intersectional exploration of masculinity and social change in Cyprus

 Overview

-Attending to contextual and situational factors that may enable or constrain innovative social conduct and normative understandings of masculinity, the project provides a multi-layered analysis of micro-level conduct as affected by broader policy frameworks, cultural discourses, and family arrangements in Cyprus.
+Focusing on the theme of care, the project explores both personal change in men—across biographical time— and broader shifts in masculinities as men age, move through different life stages, and assume new care responsibilities.
+Attending to contextual and situational factors that may enable or constrain innovative social conduct and normative understandings of masculinity, the project provides a multi-layered analysis of micro-level conduct, which it links to broader policy frameworks, cultural discourses, and family arrangements in Cyprus.

 Methodology

-The project is funded by the University of Cyprus, internal funding scheme (2024-2026).
+The project is funded by the Internal Funding Scheme of the University of Cyprus (2024-2026).

 EN